What Is Single-Payer Health Insurance?

-Examples: How Do Existing Models of Single-Payer Healthcare Work?
+How Do Existing Models of Single-Payer Healthcare Work?

-There is no one way to organize single-payer healthcare and each country has their own structure.
+There is no one way to organize single-payer healthcare and each country has its own structure.
 For example, in Canada, each province has a government program to provide healthcare.
 The country or provinces do not own the healthcare providers but instead have arrangements with them to provide care.

 Does Single Payer Health Care Mean That All Medical Needs Are Covered?